 Variable displacement technology, also known as cylinder deactivation or cylinder-on-demand, selectively shuts down specific cylinders in an engine under light-load conditions to reduce fuel consumption.
 By deactivating cylinders, the engine operates more efficiently at part throttle, effectively reducing pumping losses and improving overall fuel economy without sacrificing performance or drivability.

-69. What are the main advantages and disadvantages of using diesel engines compared to gasoline engines in passenger vehicles?
+69. What are the pros and cons of diesel vs. gasoline engines?

 Ans: